Frequently Asked Questions

 Canadian Hydrographic Service digital charts are compatible with many navigation software packages.
 Please consult with the manufacturer of your navigation software and/or your device for information on how to install as well as transfer Canadian Hydrographic Service digital charts from your computer.
 Unfortunately, due to the large number of software packages on the market, CHS cannot provide software technical support for these packages.

 Alternatively, you can purchase Canadian Hydrographic Service digital charts from third parties in a format that is compatible with the iPad (for example), but the Canadian Hydrographic Service digital charts product you purchased is only supported by CHS for use on Microsoft Windows computers.
-For information on Apple computers see "Will CHS charts work on the Mac operating system?"

 Will Canadian Hydrographic Service digital charts work in a handheld GPS?